Key points:

 Holiday Promotions Expired

-When double-checking this new plan, we also noted that Starlink's holiday promotions on the Mini and Standard dish seem to have also quietly expired.
+While double-checking this new plan, we also noticed that Starlink's holiday promotions on the Mini and Standard dishes seem to have quietly expired.

 The new regular pricing seems to now be $299 for Mini (originally launched at $599, and then we've seen steady reductions) and $349 for Standard (originally launched at $499).